amansaluja017/uber-project/backend/Readme.md

     The longitude value.

 - **status** (string, required):
-  The current status of the caption (e.g., "active" or "inactive").
+  The current status of the captian (e.g., "active" or "inactive").

 #### Example Request
 ```json